How to Find the Correct Emissivity Setting for an Infrared Temperature Sensor

 So you know you need to adjust the emissivity, but you don’t know what value to use.
-There are a few ways it can be done.
+There are a few ways to find the right setting:

 Method 1: Emissivity Tables

-This is a rough method that will provide a sensible value to try at first in most cases.
+This is a rough method that will provide a sensible emissivity value to try at first, in most cases.

 Emissivity tables provide a reasonable estimate of the emissivity of a material, for a given surface finish (e.g. polished, rough, or oxidised).
-In practice, the emissivity depends a lot on the condition of the surface, so we usually find it is different between applications even if the material is the same.
+In practice, the emissivity depends a lot on the condition of the surface, and we often find the emissivity is different on the same material in different applications.

 You can find our emissivity tables here: Emissivity Tables (PDF)

 Method 2: Compare Measurements with a Contact Probe